chetmurthy/yay/README.md

       document, you must be aware of which language and which parser will be used to parse it.
 This ought to be unacceptable.

+* "4.
+YAML has a consistent model to support generic tools."

-* I don't even know what Goal #3 might mean, but perhaps it means that YAML supports tooling via "directives" that give instructions to the tooling, separate from the documents themselves.
+  I don't even know what this might mean, but perhaps it means that YAML supports tooling via "directives" that give instructions to the tooling, separate from the documents themselves.
 This might be true and useful, but it seems pretty niche, and I know of no examples of